nelluripujitha/food-ordering-app/README.md

 Make sure you:

 1. Configure your AWS CLI with `aws configure`
-2. Set IAM permissions for S3, EC2, and RDS access
+2. Set IAM permissions for EKS, EC2, and RDS access
-3. Use provided scripts or Terraform templates to deploy infrastructure
-4. Use environment variables to inject AWS secrets securely
+3. Use kubectl commands to create the cluster and nodes in EKS

 ---
 ## 📝 Future Enhancements